funtoo/ego/doc/ego.conf.5.rst

 default when using Funtoo kits directly.
 If using a time-delayed version of meta-repo, this can be set to a custom value or set to 0, which will cause the kits to be cloned with complete history.

+Note that in ego 2.4.0 and greater, when git-depth data is detected in meta-repo, this depth data will be used instead, and this setting has no effect unless set to 0, which will enable full history.

 **meta_repo_path**

 This setting defines the directory that will house meta-repo once cloned, and also where ego and Portage will look for